 With a snack stand, a quick service option, and three different table service restaurants, there’s no doubt that Japan is all about dining.
 There truly is something for everyone here, whether picky eaters or fans of Japanese fine dining.
 As you reach the pavilion, stop at the Kabuki Café food kiosk for Japanese snacks like edamame and kakigōri, or Japanese shaved ice.
 Perched on the hillside behind the pagoda, the quick service Katsura Grill serves everything from sushi and ramen to teriyaki chicken and Japanese-style curry.

 On the other side of the pavilion, enjoy dinner and a show of a different kind at Teppan Edo, a traditional Japanese steakhouse.
-With plenty of menu options and the fun entertainment from the performing chefs, this is a great pick for groups of all ages and sizes.
+With plenty of menu options and fun entertainment provided by the performing chefs, this is a great pick for groups of all ages and sizes.
 Takumi-Tei isn’t just one of the best restaurants in Epcot – it’s one of the nicest on Disney World property.
-Its peaceful setting, multi course menu, and elevated dishes make this a Disney dining experience unlike any other.
+Its peaceful setting, multi-course menu, and elevated dishes make this signature restaurant a Disney dining experience unlike any other.
 Japan’s last restaurant is Tokyo Dining, offering up an impressive sushi selection and views of World Showcase Lagoon.

 Japan – Epcot Shopping

 As we enter the last leg of our whirlwind trip around the world (showcase), we arrive at the beautiful Morocco Pavilion.
 If perhaps you’re thinking that this one seems just a little bit more immersive than the others, there’s a reason for that.
-The Moroccan Pavilion does not only operate under the guidance of the Morocco Tourism Board and the Moroccan Embassy, but its construction was actually overseen by some of the King of Morocco’s very own artisans.
+The pavilion is actually under the guidance of the Morocco Tourism Board and the Moroccan Embassy, plus its construction was actually overseen by some of the King of Morocco’s very own artisans.
 Talk about authenticity!

 PRO TIP: This is really one of those pavilions that can only truly be enjoyed by just taking some time to wander around and get lost in the network of rooms, shops, and winding pathways.
 We suggest you grab some baklava and a glass of sangria or frozen mint tea from Oasis Sweets & Sips and go exploring!